 AVAILABLE OPTIONS FOR CREATING BIG LIPS

-Lip injections are by far the most popular way to get big lips.
+Lip injections are by far the most popular way to get full lips.
 They’re considered non-invasive in the sense that doctors do them in their offices and not in an operating room.
 There are several different types of injectable fillers, so you’re bound to find one that suits your needs.

 Undoubtedly, hyaluronic acid is the filler that doctors prefer.
 It’s a biocompatible substance that exists naturally in our bodies.
 That makes an immune system reaction very unlikely.
 Hyaluronic acid attracts water to the area where it’s injected.
-That makes it especially successful at making lips big.
+That makes it especially successful at making lips bigger.
 It offers results that look natural and can last up to a year.

 Top dermal filler choices for creating pouty, full lips include Restylane and Juvederm.
 The newest thing in dermal fillers is longer-chain hyaluronic acid that adapts better to gestures and muscle movement.
 The Teoxane RHA collection of fillers uses advanced technology to adapt to the face’s movements.
 In keeping with the trend towards biocompatibility, Teoxane manufactures these fillers so that they have less than half the chemical substances of other dermal fillers on the market.
 There are some made especially for lips.